encoredev/encore/docs/deploy/neon.md

 ## Roles

-Encore automatically implements a structured role hierarchy that ensures a secure, scalable, and efficient management of databases using Neon.
+Encore automatically implements a structured role hierarchy that ensures a secure, scalable, and efficient management of databases.
+Below is an explanation of how roles are created, utilized, and managed.

 ### Role hierarchy

 #### 1. Initial Superuser Role
 - **Role Name:** `neon_superuser`
- - A superuser role is generated with a randomized name in the format `encore_superuser_xxx`.
  - This role has full privileges and is the foundational user for setting up the role hierarchy.
  - **Purpose:** The superuser creates and configures the subsequent roles and then steps back from day-to-day operations.